uce/materialize/doc/developer/design/20200708_sql_high_level_representation.md

 ![Simple inner join](qgm/simple-inner-join.svg)

 Note that the inner join above is semantically equivalent to the comma join in the previous example.
+Boxes 1 and 2 represent the binary inner joins in the query, but they can be squashed into box 0, without altering the results of the query.
 In fact, the normalization step will simplify this query leaving it exactly as the one in the example above:

 ![Simple inner join after normalization](qgm/simple-inner-join-after-normalization.svg)